xwxnumber1xwx/Restaurant-catalog/README.md

     * `python database_employee_setup`
     * `python lotsofmenu.py`

-4. Now execute the Python file - `webserver.py`.
+4. Now execute one of those files:
+    *  `python webserver.py` if you want to test a version without FLASK framework
+    *  `python project.py` for the FLASK version